-Join Justin Putney for an in-depth discussion in this video Solution: Customized keyboard navigation, part of HTML5 Projects: Creating a Responsive Presentation.
+Join Justin Putney for an in-depth discussion in this video Solution: Customized keyboard navigation, part of Creating a Responsive Presentation in HTML5.

 Alright time's up, pencil's down and here's the solution at least the one I…came up with.
 So, we've got our existing keyboard…navigation, you can't see this but trust me, I'm hitting the right arrow key and…the down arrow key, the up arrow key and the left arrow key, all the way back to…the beginning.
 Got the swipe in place there and now, if I…hit the space bar, it will also take me forward.…So let's switch over to DreamWeaver and see the code.…Here's the code, just have another or block here essentially inside our if…statement and we're checking for the key code 32.…

 And how did I get that key code?
 It's the same way we did the other ones.…From the J query API, under the keyup definition, just go into this type…something field, hit the space bar and I get 32 as the key code.…So hopefully, you got that too, hopefully this was pretty simple for you.…Take a look at the next challenge, it's going to be a little bit more complicated.…